Managing Vault Secrets

 Secret Generation

-You can generate a secret for passphrase, SSH keys, and bytes.
+You can generate a secret for passphrases, SSH keys, and bytes.
 All secrets that OCI Vault generates are FIPS and security compliant.
-You can generate a secret using the OCI Console, API, or Command Interface.
+You can generate a secret using the OCI Console, API, or CLI.
 When you generate a secret, you must provide the secret context and define the secret template.
 The secret context defines the secret type and structure of the secret.
-Based on the secret type that you choose; Vault supports different secret generation templates.
+Based on the secret type that you select; Vault supports different secret generation templates.

-• PASSPHRASE: Generate passwords up to 20 characters in length.
-The length of the character can be customized.
+• PASSPHRASE: Generate passwords up to 32 characters in length.
+For OCI Database service default passwords, the maximum character length is 30.

 • BYTES: Generate 512 and 1024 bytes that are FIPS complaint binary secret.
-These bytes are base64 code.
+Bytes are base64 code.

 Secret Types and Default Templates